Welshy92/jacobs-tech-tips/README.md

 * [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Used to learn about flexbox and how to apply it to my own development.
 * [W3Schools](https://www.w3schools.com) - Used to quickly look up various tags to veryify I am applying them correctly.
 * [Traversy Media YouTube](https://www.youtube.com/watch?v=DZg6UfS5zYg&ab_channel=TraversyMedia) - Watched their 'Pure CSS Hanburger Menu & Overlay' video to learn how to make a hamburger menu.
+* [Stack Overflow](https://stackoverflow.com) - Used to check how to change an img src based on screensize in CSS.
 ### **Content**
 * [Font Awesome](https://fontawesome.com) - Icons used for footer icons + hamburger navigation icon.
 * [Code Institute](https://codeinstitute.net) - Form dump link used to show working form on index.